MicrosoftDocs/microsoft-salescopilot-docs/articles/create-planner-tasks.md

 1. Open an account team or deal room channel in Microsoft Teams.

-    If task suggestions are available, you'll see the **Suggested Planner tasks** card for a post in the channel.
+    If task suggestions are available, you see the **Suggested Planner tasks** card for a post in the channel.

 1. In the **Suggested Planner tasks** card, review the suggested tasks.
 Task name and assignee are shown for each task.

 1. Add the due date for each task.
-If required, edit the task, task name, and assignee.
+If necessary, edit the task, task name, and assignee.

-1. If you've multiple plans in your Planner app, select the plan where you want to create the task from the **Add to Plan** list, else select **Create a new plan**.
+1. If you have multiple plans in your Planner app, select the plan where you want to create the task from the **Add to Plan** list, else select **Create a new plan**.

 1. Select the tasks you want to create, and then select **Create tasks**.